(cysteamine bitartrate) delayed-release capsules

 Consistent.
 Continuous.
 Control.

-of nephropathic cystinosis in adults and children 6 years of age and older.
+PROCYSBI is indicated in the United States for the treatment of nephropathic cystinosis in adult and pediatric patients 2 years of age and older.

 What is PROCYSBI (Pro-CIS-bee)?

-PROCYSBI® (cysteamine bitartrate) delayed-release capsules is a prescription medicine used to manage a medical condition called nephropathic cystinosis in adults and children 6 years of age and older.
+PROCYSBI® (cysteamine bitartrate) delayed-release capsules is a prescription medicine used to treat a medical condition called nephropathic cystinosis, in adults and children 2 years of age and older.

 Who should not take PROCYSBI?

-Do not take PROCYSBI if you are allergic to penicillamine.
+Do not take PROCYSBI if you are allergic to penicillamine or cysteamine.

 What should I tell my doctor before taking PROCYSBI?